frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 <details>
   <summary>Tip: compare with your previous laptop</summary>

-  Out of safety, I <a href="https://gpu.userbenchmark.com/Compare/Nvidia-RTX-3060-Laptop-vs-Nvidia-RTX-2070-Mobile-Max-Q/m1452971vsm703511">compared the performances</a> of this GPU with my last profesionnal laptop, a Razer Blade 15, NVIDIA RTX 2070 Max Q. It outperforms it by 8-12% on all aspects, while the price being much lower (1499€ for the Dell G15, while the Razer Blade was 2200€ and the end of 2020 when it was purchased).
+  Out of safety, I <a href="https://gpu.userbenchmark.com/Compare/Nvidia-RTX-3060-Laptop-vs-Nvidia-RTX-2070-Mobile-Max-Q/m1452971vsm703511">compared the performances</a> of this GPU with my last professional laptop, a Razer Blade 15, NVIDIA RTX 2070 Max Q. It outperforms it by 8-12% on all aspects, while the price being much lower (1499€ for the Dell G15, while the Razer Blade was 2200€ and the end of 2020 when it was purchased).
 I did the comparison because performance-wise, I was very happy with that previous laptop.

 </details>